-With three NCAA Championships already in the books, the University of Oklahoma men's gymnastics program was no stranger to success prior to Williams' arrival.
-However, Williams has established OU as the nation's elite program with eight national titles in the past 16 years, claiming crowns in 2002, 2003, 2005, 2006, 2008, 2015, 2016 and most recently in 2017.
+With three NCAA Championships already in the books, the University of Oklahoma men’s gymnastics program was no stranger to success prior to Williams’ arrival.
+However, Williams has established OU as the nation’s elite program with nine national titles in the past 16 years, claiming crowns in 2002, 2003, 2005, 2006, 2008, 2015, 2016, 2017 and most recently in 2018.

-In addition to the eight national titles, the Sooners have recorded seven national runner-up finishes under Williams and other gaudy numbers that include 34 individual national championships, 206 All-America honors, 15 conference team championships, 62 individual conference titles and three Nissen Emery Award winners (Steven Legendre in 2011, Jonathan Horton in 2008 and Daniel Furney in 2003), presented annually to the nation's top senior gymnast.
+In addition to the nine national titles, the Sooners have recorded seven national runner-up finishes under Williams and other gaudy numbers that include 39 individual national champions, 217 All-America honors, 16 conference team championships, 68 individual conference titles and three Nissen Emery Award winners (Steven Legendre in 2011, Jonathan Horton in 2008 and Daniel Furney in 2003), presented annually to the nation’s top senior gymnast.

 Williams has also made an impact on the international level, most recently serving as the head coach for Team USA at the 2016 Olympic Games in Rio de Janeiro, Brazil.
 Williams guided Team USA to a fifth place finish while two members of the team brought home three individual medals.

 He also served as the U.S. Men’s National Team head coach at the 2014 World Championships in Nanning, China.
 Williams guided a squad that included former Sooners Jake Dalton and Alex Naddour to a bronze medal, marking the first world team medal as the head coach of the USA national team.